nextstrain/nextstrain.org/docs/api-restful.rst

 Versioning
 ==========

-Neither endpoints, nor media types, nor resource revisions are currently versioned.
+Neither endpoints nor media types are currently versioned.

 It's expected that either versioned or schema-parameterized media types will be added in the future when there's a need to distinguish between incompatible